 The most important way you can prepare yourself for international expansion is by doing as much research into your target market as possible.
-Many things will differ from your domestic market, and you need to have a firm grip on how things work if you're to have a realistic chance of success.
-You’ll need to consider legal systems, financial obligations, business culture, consumer culture, and language, amongst other things.
-If these differences seem insurmountable on your own, it may be best to consider a master franchising agreement.
+Many things will differ from your domestic market, and you’ll need to have a firm grip on how things work if you're to have a realistic chance of success.
+You’ll need to consider legal systems, financial obligations, business culture, consumer culture and language barriers, amongst other things.
+If these differences seem insurmountable to you, it might be best to consider a master franchising agreement.

 2. Do your due diligence

-As with all business ventures, it’s necessary to do your due diligence and try to calculate whether your investment is viable.
-All franchise companies hoping to expand into a new market should examine the risks and establish whether or not serious obstacles are standing in the way of success.
-This will be more complex than any other due diligence process you've been through, mainly because there are so many unpredictable factors.
-Be thorough and don't take unnecessary risks.
+As with all business ventures, it’s necessary to do your due diligence and try to calculate whether or not your investment is viable.
+All franchise companies hoping to expand into a new market should examine the risks and identify serious obstacles that stand in the way of success.
+This will be more complicated than any other due diligence process you've been through, mainly because there are so many unpredictable factors, so be thorough and don't take unnecessary risks.

 3. Protect your brand

-Trademarks and intellectual property rights are not the same world over.
-Do your research on how to protect your brand, take the necessary steps to ensure that others aren't able to benefit from the use of your brand identity, and establish the legal framework by which you'll guarantee the proper use of your brand by your new franchisees.
+Trademarks and intellectual property rights are not the same across the world.
+Research how to protect your brand and take the necessary steps to ensure that others aren't able to benefit from the use of your brand identity.
+Establish the legal framework by which you'll guarantee the proper use of your brand by your new franchisees.